FAQs

 To learn more about our payment and insurance policies, check out our Payment & Insurance page.

 Orthodontic emergencies can include broken brackets, wires that need to be clipped, or wires that have come completely out.
-If you believe you have an orthodontic emergency, please give us a call when the office opens at 7:30 AM; our office number is 615-376-0969.
-If it is a dental emergency, please contact your general dentist.
+However, if you believe you have an orthodontic emergency, please give us a call when the office opens at 7:30 AM; our office number is 615-376-0969.
+Furthermore, if it is a dental emergency, please contact your general dentist.

 Orthodontic treatment can provide many benefits such as: